 One Year Income Report

 Okay, some of you may have been waiting for this, or just scrolled down here but here I am going to share my real one-year income report with y’all!
 I have been hesitant in the past to share income reports because honestly, mine isn’t as impressive as a lot of others, but it is real.
 The majority of my income this year has come from sponsored posts.
 I have done a small amount of affiliate marketing, but I need to really get better at that.
-Also, I am not currently selling my own product (yet), which is an area where a lot of bloggers make a good portion of their income from.
+Also, I am not currently selling my own product (yet), which is an area which a lot of bloggers make a good portion of their income from.
 I also only run one very small ad on my site, and I only started running it recently, so I don’t get significant money from that either.

 Sponsored Posts 2017 ( already paid out): $4,044.95